ControlCore-Project/concore/paper.md

 ---
 # Summary
-The scientific contributions of _concore_ protocol and the CONTROL-CORE framework have been extensively discussed in our previous work [kathiravelu2022control].
+The scientific contributions of _concore_ protocol and the CONTROL-CORE framework have been extensively discussed in our previous work~[@kathiravelu2022control].

 # Statement of need